HienTruong89/Exploratory-data-analysis/README.md

 # Exploratory-data-analysis
-In this folder, case studies with online data were examined to understand the relationship between present features.
+- In this section, case studies from online data were examined to understand the relationship of present features in the dataset.
-Python codes are developed to analyse data and plot the results using matplotlib and seaborn packages The results were observed in the PowerPoint file.
+- Python codes are developed to analyze the data features and then plot the results using matplotlib and seaborn packages.
+- The findings were observed in a separate PowerPoint file.